kkthecompguy/bloggy/README.md

 This is the blog post build on djangoresetframework

 ### Setup/Installation Requirements
-Ensure you have python installed on your machine
+Ensure you have python installed on your machine.
-You have using linux Os you need to install pip3 ```sudo apt-get install python3-pip```
+If you are using linux Os, you need to install pip3 ```sudo apt-get install python3-pip```

 Activate a virtualenv ---- best pratice ---- ```virtualenv venv && source venv/bin/activate```